google/flax/README.md

 [discussion forum](https://github.com/google/flax/discussions), or just let us know what you're working on!

-Expect changes to the
-API, but we'll use deprecation warnings when we can, and keep track of them in our [Changelog](CHANGELOG.md).
+We expect to add some improvements to Flax, but we only expect minor API changes to the core API.
+We will use [Changelog](CHANGELOG.md) entries and deprecation warnings when possible.

-In case you need to reach us directly, we're at flax-dev@google.com.
+In case you want to reach us directly, we're at flax-dev@google.com.

 ## Overview

-Flax is a high-performance neural network library for JAX that is **designed for flexibility**:
+Flax is a high-performance neural network library and ecosystem for JAX that is **designed for flexibility**:
 Try new forms of training by forking an example and by modifying the training loop, not by adding features to a framework.